Skip to content

 • For 270° set: inverted

-Host Identification configuration
+Host Identification Configuration

 To help you identify and locate your device, you can set the following metadata in [obscreen-player-dir]/var/run/play file: